mr-akin/AMIZ-AUTOMATION/readme.md

     - Add geckodriver to PATH https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10

     - Alternative option for above step.
-Download geckodriver.exe and feedback.py put them in same folder and execute feedback.py
+Download geckodriver.exe and feedback.py put them in same folder and execute feedback.py or download this repo and execute feedback.py

 3. Run feedback.py
 ```
 python feedback.py
 ```

-## Any queries? contact at thekakinapps@gmail.com
+### Any queries? contact at theakinapps@gmail.com